stanzin-curry/stanzin-curry/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 · ⛰  I'm from Ladakh.

-· 🔭 I’m currently working on a Real Estate project.
+· 🔭 I have worked  on a Real Estate project.

 · 🌱 I’m currently learning Javascript framework (React.js) and DSA.